 The securitization of these assets occurred through two classes of certificates.
 The Class A TEBS Certificates were issued in an initial principal amount of \$95.8 million and were sold through a placement agent to unaffiliated investors.
-The Class B TEBS Certificates were issued in an initial principal amount of \$20.3 million and were retained by the Sponsor.
-The holders of the Class A TEBS Certificates are entitled to receive regular payments of interest from Freddie Mac at a variable rate which resets periodically based on the weekly SIFMA floating index rate plus certain credit, facility, remarketing and servicing fees (the "Facility Fees").
+The Class B TEBS Certificates were issued in an initial principal amount of \$20.3 million and were retained by the 2010 Sponsor.
+The holders of the Class A TEBS Certificates are entitled to receive regular payments of interest from Freddie Mac at a variable rate which resets periodically based on the weekly SIFMA floating index rate plus the Facility Fees.

-The total Facility Fees are 1.9% per annum, and as of June 30, 2014, the SIFMA rate was equal to approximately 0.1% resulting in a total cost of borrowing of approximately 2.0% on the outstanding balance of the 2010 TEBS financing facility of \$77.2 million.
+The total Facility Fees are 1.9% per annum, and as of September 30, 2014, the SIFMA rate was equal to approximately 0.1% per annum resulting in a total cost of borrowing of approximately 2.0% per annum on the outstanding balance of the 2010 TEBS financing facility of \$77.2 million.
 The 2010 TEBS financing and the associated TEBS Trust are presented as secured financings within the consolidated financial statements.